 MadeByBlock tells their brand story in a simple one page website.

-This product website for theQ camera uses parallax to create a blog post look and feel.
+This product website for theQ camera uses parallax to create a blog post look and feel (UPDATE: this site is no longer online).

 Spotify does an excellent job of using parallax to add a “cool” factor to their storytelling.